KR-HappyFace/KoDALLE/README.md

 ### Significance

+- Offers promising result for training from scratch on specific domains with small size dataset.
+- Introduces solution for domain specific DALLE & CLIP models to be robust on input sentence.
+- Recommends adequate text-to-image model size for given computation resource.
-- Suggests effortless method of creating DALLE model for their own languages if pretrained language model is available.
+- Suggests effortless method of creating DALLE & CLIP model for own languages if pretrained language model is available.
-- Introduces solution for domain specific DALLE models to be robust on input sentence queries.

 ---

 ### WIP

-- [ ] Add image-caption reranker(EfficientNet + Klue/roberta-large)
+- [x] Add image-caption reranker(EfficientNet + Klue/roberta-large)
-- [ ] Model trained with 500k text-image pairs.
+- [x] Model trained with 500k text-image pairs.
-- [ ] Modulize in python code.
+- [x] Modulize in python code.
 - [x] Update Inference code.
 - [ ] Update FID and IS metrics on test and validation dataset.